MediaComem/comem-travel-log-ionic-setup/README.md

 ## Prerequisites

-These instructions assume that you are using the Citizen Engagement API described in the previous [Web Services course](https://github.com/MediaComem/comem-webserv), and that you are familiar with the [documentation of the reference API](https://mediacomem.github.io/comem-citizen-engagement-api).
+These instructions assume that you are using the Travel Log API based on one of the suggestions of the previous [Web Services course](https://github.com/MediaComem/comem-webserv), and that you are familiar with the [documentation of the reference API](https://comem-travel-log-api.herokuapp.com).

 You will need to have [Node.js](https://nodejs.org) installed.
 The latest LTS (Long Term Support) version is recommended (v8.9.4 at the time of writing these instructions).